United Opposition of Serbia (1990) explained

 Country:Serbia

-The United Opposition of Serbia (Serbian: Уједињена опозиција Србије|Ujedinjena opozicija Srbije, abbr.
+The United Opposition of Serbia (sr|Уједињена опозиција Србије|Ujedinjena opozicija Srbije, abbr.
 UOS) was a coalition of opposition political parties in Serbia formed in June 1990.
-Its membership has fluctuated during its existence, with the Democratic Party and the Serbian Renewal Movement being the main members; the coalition was also ideologically heterogeneous.
-UOS organised protests in June and September 1990, calling for multi-party elections in the first and a ninety-day election campaign, more television airtime for the opposition, and representation in bodies that oversee the 1990 Serbian general elections in the second.
+The coalition was ideologically heterogeneous, and its membership fluctuated throughout its existence.
+The main members were the Democratic Party (DS) and the Serbian Renewal Movement (SPO).
+UOS organised protests in June and September 1990, calling for multi-party elections in the first protest, and a ninety-day election campaign, more television airtime for the opposition, and representation in bodies that would oversee the 1990 Serbian parliamentary elections in the second protest.

 History